vascohq/jobs/backend/level2/README.md

 ### Requirements

-- All the requirements of `perMonth`
+- All the requirements of previous levels
 - The `recurringRevenue` should be equal to the last month of the quarter
 - All rates should be calculated like so: